New opportunities for shack owners

 - addressing legal barriers – i.e. amending the Crown Land Management Act 2009

-For more information about the amendments, see the following:
+For more information about the amendments to the Crown Land Management Act, see the following:

-The amendments would enable the development of suitable longer-term tenure for shack leases in these national parks.
+If the proposed amendments are endorsed, it would enable longer term tenure for shack leases in these national parks.

 For more information about how the Retaining Shacks commitment is progressing, read the following updates from Minister for Environment and Water David Speirs: